-Taxable Year
+Tax Year

-The taxable year for Utah tax purposes must match the taxable year used for federal tax purposes.
-When the taxable year changes for federal purposes, the taxable year must be changed for Utah purposes.
+The tax year for Utah tax purposes must match the tax year used for federal tax purposes.
+When the tax year changes for federal purposes, the tax year must be changed for Utah purposes.
 See Filing Return When Period Changed below.